 You’ll pay nothing.

-The vaccines are provided free of charge under the federal CARES Act.
-Blue Cross Blue Shield of Wyoming will waive all costs for fees charged to administer the vaccines regardless of where you get them.
+The vaccine is provided free of charge under the federal CARES Act.
+Blue Cross Blue Shield of Wyoming will waive all costs for fees charged to administer the vaccine.

 Don’t let your guard down.